 Studies pathology and general health management of diseases and injuries across the life span.
 Includes topics on etiology, symptoms, and the physical and psychological reactions to diseases and injuries.
 Studies drug classifications, actions, therapeutic uses, adverse effects, routes of administration, and calculation of dosages.
 A grade of "C" or better is required in this course to take the next course.
-Prerequisites: BIOL 2401 and BIOL 2402, or BIOL 2404.
+Prerequisites: BIOL 2404.
+(3:4).
+Lab fee.